open-ephys/next-gen-system/specification.md

 _Daughter device_ - Physical device that acts as a data source, or effector.

-_Device type_ - unique id (enum specified in the API) that identifies device types and specifies the IP core, and device specific API that is used.
+_Device type_ - unique id (enum specified in the API) that identifies daughter device types and specifies the IP core, and device specific API that is used.

 _Port_ - A VHDCI connector that connects a daughter device to the DIO board.